Taiwan-Social-Media-Corpus/async-scraptt/README.md

 <spider-name>           the name of ptt spiders (i.e. boards, ptt_post, and ptt_post_segmentation)
 -a boards=BOARDS        specify which ptt boards
 ```

+* Crawl all the posts of a board:

+* Crawl all the posts of a board from a year in the past:

+* Crawl the posts of a board based on html indexes:

+* Crawl the posts of multiple boards:

 ## Contact
 If you have any suggestion or question, please do not hesitate to email me at philcoke35@gmail.com